PennLINC/coding-interview/index.md

 ## Loading the matrices

-The matrices are in a bit of weird format, where it's one big file, and the first dimension is subjects, second is connectivity.
+There are two scanning sessions, so a file for each.
+You can analyze one, or both, or take the mean.
+The matrices are in a bit of weird format, where it's one big file, and the first dimension is subjects (there are 812), second is connectivity.
 We reshape it to be a subject by region by region:

 ```python
 import numpy as np